 Prospective Student-Athletes, please click here.

-Steve Santonastaso was named the head coach at Rhode Island on March 22, 2017 after 12 years as an assistant with the program.
+Steve Santonastaso was named Rhode Island Volleyball's head coach on March 22, 2017, after 12 years as an assistant with the program.

 Santonastaso – who had been the associate head coach for the previous nine seasons - became just the second head coach in Rhode Island history since women's volleyball was recognized as a varsity sport by the NCAA in 1981.
 He replaced Bob Schneck, who retired at the end of the 2016 season, following 36 years at the helm of the program.

 "I am so happy to have Steve Santonastaso take over as our head volleyball coach," Rhode Island Director of Athletics Thorr Bjorn said in announcing Santonastaso's hiring.
 "He has been an integral part of our program for a long time.
 Over the years, he has taken on many additional duties that have helped us achieve incredible success.
 I am excited to continue working with Steve to put our volleyball program in the best possible position to compete for an Atlantic 10 Championship."